VillePuuska/tkl-delays-app/README.md

 - data stored in a (local) Postgres db,
 - ETL orchestrated with Airflow,
 - Folium to plot latest data on a map,
-- possibly Golang+HTMX for a minimal web app.
+- Streamlit for a webapp.

 ---

-First time setup to get everything running:
+First time setup to get Airflow dev setup running:
 - `chmod +x setup.sh`
 - `. ./setup.sh` Note the first dot as the script needs to be run in the _current_ shell as it sets environment variables for Airflow.
 Alternatively you can run `source ./setup.sh`
 - If NOT using codespaces, run `airflow standalone` and you're good to go.